learn-co-students/my-each-online-web-prework/README.md

 # my_each

 Read about the yield keyword and ruby blocks.
+It's all about differing execution to an abstract procedure or block.

 * [All About Ruby](http://allaboutruby.wordpress.com/) - [Ruby Blocks](http://allaboutruby.wordpress.com/2006/01/20/ruby-blocks-101/)
 * [About.com](http://ruby.about.com/) - [Block Parameters and Yielding](http://ruby.about.com/od/beginningruby/a/Block-Parameters-And-Yielding.htm)